-The Audubon Zoo is currently accepting applications for a zookeeper internship program in their African Savanna section for the Summer session (May/June – July/August).
+The Audubon Zoo is currently accepting applications for a zookeeper internship program in their African Savanna section.
 During this internship, candidates will be given the opportunity to work alongside some of the most exciting species the African savanna has to offer and then some!
-The section currently includes: Southern White Rhinos, White-bearded Wildebeest, Red River Hogs, Plains Zebra, Thomson’s Gazelle, Maned wolves, Giraffe (Reticulated and Rothschild) and African Painted Dogs.
-This internship not only provides valuable hands on experience in exotic animal husbandry, but will also teach the importance of record keeping, training, conservation and exhibit maintenance.
+The section currently includes: Southern White Rhinos, White-bearded Wildebeest, Red River Hogs, Plains Zebra, Thomson’s Gazelle, Maned wolves, Giraffe (Reticulated and Rothschild), and African Painted Dogs.
+This internship not only provides valuable hands on experience in exotic animal husbandry, but will also teach the importance of record keeping, training, conservation, and exhibit maintenance.
 Individuals will also be given the opportunity to perform informal public presentations to help educate our guests on our animals’ natural histories and conservation initiatives.

 This internship is geared towards enthusiastic, hardworking, and motivated individuals interested in the zoo keeping field as well as other conservation related careers.

 Although some flexibility is built into this program, successful applicants must be able to fulfill the general requirements listed below.
 This is an unpaid internship and housing is not provided.

 - 12 weeks (3 months) with a minimum of 4 days (8 hours/day) per week including holidays and weekends.
 Schedules are flexible and more hours may be available if desired.
 Start/End dates are also flexible.

 - The majority of the work for this internship entails manual work outdoors.
 Therefore, applicants must be willing and able to work in all weather conditions.